Burton K. Wheeler: America First Committee

 Wheeler, an outspoken non-interventionist, opposed U.S. entry into World War II.

 He strongly supported the isolationist America First Committee but never joined.
 He gave advice and many speeches to its chapters.
-His wife Lulu was on its national committee and she was the treasurer of the Washington, DC, chapter.
+His wife Lulu was on its national committee and she was the treasurer of the Washington, D.C., chapter.
 Because he and other speakers at an antiwar rally, including Norman Thomas, gave the palm-out Bellamy Salute, critics drew comparisons to the Nazi salute.

 The Bellamy Salute had been widely used in the U.S. since the 1890s.

 As chair of the "Wheeler Committee" (formally, the Subcommittee to Investigate Railroads, Holding Companies, and Related Matters of the United States Senate Committee on Interstate and Foreign Commerce), Wheeler announced in August 1941 he would investigate “interventionists” in the motion picture industry, which his detractors characterized as anti-Semitic.
 He questioned why so many foreign-born favored American participation in the war.
 "Critics charged that the Committee was motivated by animus to Jewish studio heads."
 Representing the studios was 1940 Republican presidential candidate Wendell Willkie who charged that Wheeler and other critics sought to impose the same kind of censorship that Nazi Germany was enacting all over Europe.
 Wheeler also led the attack on Roosevelt's Lend Lease Bill, charging that if passed "it would plow under every fourth American boy".
 Roosevelt in response charged that Wheeler's statement was "the damnedest thing said in a generation".

 After the start of World War II in Europe, Wheeler opposed aid to Britain or France.
 On October 17, 1941, Wheeler said: "I can't conceive of Japan being crazy enough to want to go to war with us."
 One month later, he added: "If we go to war with Japan, the only reason will be to help England."
 The United States Army's secret Victory Program was leaked on December 4, 1941 to Wheeler, who passed this information on to three newspapers.